OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

      *
      * For example, a tiled dataset may be able to return data in a compressed
      * format if the window of interest matches exactly a tile.
 For some formats,
-     * drivers may also be example to merge several tiles together (not currently
+     * drivers may also be able to merge several tiles together (not currently
      * implemented though).
      *
      * Each format string is a pseudo MIME type, whose first part can be passed